2011 Christchurch earthquake: Intensity

 Initial measurement of peak ground acceleration (PGA) in central Christchurch exceeded 1.8 g (i.e. 1.8 times the acceleration of gravity), with the highest recording 2.2 g, at Heathcote Valley Primary School, a shaking intensity equivalent to MMI X+.
 Subsequent analysis revised the Heathcote Valley Primary School acceleration down to 1.37 g, with the 1.89 g reading at Pages Road Pumping Station in Christchurch revised down to 1.51 g.
 Nevertheless, these were the highest PGAs ever recorded in New Zealand; the highest reading during the September 2010 event was 1.26 g, recorded near Darfield.
 The PGA is also one of the greatest-ever ground accelerations recorded in the world, and was unusually high for a 6.2 quake, and the highest in a vertical direction.
 The central business district (CBD) experienced PGAs in the range of 0.574 and 0.802 g.
 As a comparison, the 7.0 M_{w} 2010 Haiti earthquake had an estimated PGA of 0.5 g.
 The acceleration occurred mainly in a vertical direction, with eyewitness accounts of people being tossed into the air.

-The maximum Modified Mercalli intensity was assigned XI (Extreme).
+Based on the local intensity reports, the maximum intensity assigned was XI (Extreme).

 The upwards (positive acceleration) was greater than the downwards, which had a maximum recording of 0.9 g; the maximum recorded horizontal acceleration was 1.7 g.
 The force of the earthquake was "statistically unlikely" to occur more than once in 1000 years, according to one seismic engineer, with a PGA greater than many modern buildings were designed to withstand.
 Although the rupture was subsurface, satellite images indicated that the net displacement of the land south of the fault was 50 cm westwards and upwards; the land movement would have been greater during the earthquake.
 Land movement was varied around the area horizontally—in both east and west directions—and vertically; the Port Hills were raised by 40 cm.

 The earthquake was a "strike-slip event with oblique motion" which caused mostly horizontal movement with some vertical movement, with reverse thrust causing upwards vertical movement.
 The vertical acceleration was far greater than the horizontal acceleration.

-The current New Zealand building code requires a building with a 50-year design life to withstand predicted loads of a 500-year event.
+At the time of the earthquake, the New Zealand building code required a building with a 50-year design life to withstand predicted loads of a 500-year event.
 Initial reports by GNS Science suggested that ground motion "considerably exceeded even 2500-year design motions", beyond maximum considered events (MCE).
 By comparison, the 2010 quake—in which damage was predominantly to pre-1970s buildings—exerted 65% of the design loading on buildings.
 The acceleration experienced in February 2011 would "totally flatten" most world cities, causing massive loss of life; in Christchurch, New Zealand's stringent building codes limited the disaster.
 It is also possible that "seismic lensing" contributed to the ground effect, with the seismic waves rebounding off the hard basalt of the Port Hills back into the city.
 Geologists reported liquefaction was worse than the 2010 earthquake.